soasme/soasme.github.com/_posts/technology/2014/2014-05-18-a-day-of-tech-guy.md

 who has both authority to decide and to merge,  which makes me feel he is more like a tyrant.
-In some teams, merge will be executed by guys who makes pull request himself, which makes routine in chaos and put codebase into a unmaintainable situation.
+In some teams, merge will be executed by guys who makes pull request himself, which makes routine in chaos and put codebase into an unmaintainable situation.
 It's necessary to split coding review and merging into 2 routines.

 I develop a dashboard to help tech guy watching the progress